pashabetenya/TESTTASK-POKEMON/README.md

 # TESTTASK-POKEMON.

-This application is as a project on a summer internship from the university, after which - can be applied for an internship program (if, of course, the project and my knowledge to date like).
+This application is as a project on a summer internship from the university, after which — can be applied for an internship program (if, of course, the project and my knowledge to date like).
+Still, I would like to enroll in an internship program, where I can learn and gain new knowledge from experienced developers, as well as experience in mobile application development.
-I would like to enroll in the internship program, where there will be the necessary guys who will be able to share their experiences and help me develop in this direction.
+I am aware of the responsibility and the fact that I will have to learn a lot and it will take a lot of time.

 ## That about the project (company requirements).